Woman writing on notepad at kitchen counter with laptop open

 Needs great organization

-Having some employees operating from home, others at the office, and sometimes, adding time differences to this context requires a flawless organization strategy.
+Having employees operating from home, a few in the office, and others sitting in a third workplace can sometimes get chaotic in terms of management.
+Add time differences, and you start to lose it!
+Except if you’ve prepared for this change and have a flawless organization.
 As an employer or a team leader, you need to know who is working and from where.
-If you decide to go further and implement flexitime, you also have to know who is working when.
+If you decide to go further and implement flexitime, you also have to be aware of who is working when.
 Scheduling conflicts can appear and create tensions.
-But, don’t worry, as hybrid work is here to stay, many solutions exist to help you avoid these situations.
-One of the most efficient is the use of a hybrid office planner like the deskbird app.
+But, since hybrid work is now the norm, many solutions exist to avoid these situations.
+You can, for example, use a hybrid week planner like the one available on the deskbird app.

 Requires great communication and coordination

-In every organization, communication is essential and this is even more important when collaborating with a hybrid team.
-Your coworkers need to be able to communicate and coordinate their tasks as smoothly and efficiently as possible.
-When switching to a more flexible way of working, reaching this goal requires some adjustments and the use of the right technology.
-For instance, workspace management software and collaborative tools Notion, Zoom, Google Meet, etc.
+In every organization, communication is crucial.
+This is even more important when collaborating with a hybrid team.
+Your coworkers need to interact and coordinate as smoothly and efficiently as possible.
+Consider that employees from different generations don’t communicate the same (read our article about the Gen Z communication style, for example).
+Also, when switching to a more flexible way of working, investing in the right tools is essential to ensure a seamless and effective transition.
+For instance, using workspace management software, collaborative solutions, and desk and room booking platforms like deskbird is a must.

-How do you maintain your organizational culture in a hybrid work environment?
-How do you keep your team motivated and engaged?
-How do you boost feelings of community when your employees meet once every few weeks?
-Workplace connection is a major component of success that shouldn’t be underestimated.
-It might require more effort when you work with a flexible workforce.
-However, both workplace connection and hybrid work are priorities for the modern workforce.
-Finding a way to make these aspects successfully coexist can be difficult but it is crucial.
+How do you maintain a strong organizational culture in a hybrid work environment?
+How do you keep your team motivated and engaged when seeing them only now and then?
+How do you boost the sense of belonging when employees meet irregularly?
+Workplace connection is a major component of companies with great outcomes.
+It shouldn’t be underestimated.
+It requires more effort when you work with people in different locations.
+However, the idea of feeling part of a community and hybrid work are priorities for the modern workforce.
+Finding a way to make these aspects coexist can be difficult.
+Yet, it is one of the secret ingredients of a successful business.

 Create a tailor-made hybrid work schedule policy

-At the beginning of this article, we mentioned three examples of hybrid work schedules to give you an idea about how it works.
-But, it is also important that you create your own version.
-First and foremost, it has to match your corporate values and your workers’ needs.
-Get your employees’ feedback, study their requests and determine which model can work for you and your team.
-The size of your company, the age of your workforce, your industry… These are all characteristics you have to analyze to create the right policy.
+At the beginning of this article, we mentioned three examples of hybrid work schedules to give you a concrete idea about how it works.
+But, as we also highlighted, creating your own model is fundamental.
+Most importantly, it must match your corporate values and workers’ needs.
+Get your employees’ feedback, study their requests, and determine which setup can work for you and for them.
+The size of your company, the age of your workforce, your industry… These are all characteristics you have to analyze to develop a hybrid work policy that is people-centric, inclusive, and successful.

 Train your HR team and managers about flexible scheduling